Code-Institute-Submissions/milestone-1-ucd/README.md

 #### Feature 1:  Navigational Bar
 The fixed navigational bar allows uses to navigate around the website with ease by clicking on the various pages.
 The hover selector changes this to black when hovering over a page link.
 The navigational bar collapses down to a hamburger icon dropdown menu when in mobile & tablet screen size view.
 When hovering over the menu button this changes colour to grey with black writing.
-The links in the dropdown menu change colour in the same manner as when in the full screen navigational bar; black.
+The links in the dropdown menu change colour in the same manner as when in the full screen navigational bar.
-The

 #### Feature 2:  Footer Social media Icons
 The fixed footer bar incorpates the social media icons which links to Kasia's social media pages.
 These are Facebook, Twitter, Pinterst, Linked-in, Instagram and her YouTube channel.
 When hovering over the social media links these change colour to black.